olcf/olcf-user-docs/software/python/index.rst

 * **Environment locations (storage)**:

-    It is highly recommended to create new environments in the "Project Home" directory (``/ccs/proj/<project_id>/<user_id>``).
-This space avoids purges,
-    allows for potential collaboration within your project, and works better with the compute nodes.
-It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.

-    However, for certain packages, having environments stored on NFS instead of a system's parallel filesystem (like Alpine or Orion) may cause performance issues.
+    For certain packages, having environments stored on NFS instead of a system's parallel filesystem (like Alpine or Orion) may cause performance issues.
     If you see slow initialization times, it may be worth creating your environment on the parallel filesystem instead (is subject to purge policies).

+    For running Python at scale on Frontier, it may be worth moving your virtual environment to the NVMe Burst Buffer using ``sbcast`` (see our :doc:`/software/python/sbcast_conda` guide for more details).
+    In general NVMe > Orion >> NFS on Frontier.

 * **Adding known conda environment locations**: